opnfv/fuel/docs/installationprocedure/installation.instruction.rst

    .. figure:: img/grub-1.png

 #.
-Wait until screen Fuel setup is shown (Note: This can take up to 30 minutes).
+Wait until the Fuel setup screen is shown (Note: This can take up to 30 minutes).

 #.
 In the "Fuel User" section - Confirm/change the default password (See figure below)